utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/creating-output-displays.md

 ## Types of output displays with example flows

-You can select the output formats listed below from the Output block's dropdown menu.
+You can select the output formats listed below from the **Output** block's dropdown menu.
 Select the **Example** links to open flows in Postman that demonstrate each output format.

 **Text** - Shows the information connected to the input as lines of text.
-[Example](https://www.postman.com/postman/workspace/flows-snippets/flow/6414e20b95e5e70033f028c9)
+[Text example](https://www.postman.com/postman/workspace/flows-snippets/flow/6414e20b95e5e70033f028c9)

 **Number** - Shows a number, if the information connected to the input is a number.
-[Example](https://www.postman.com/postman/workspace/flows-snippets/flow/6414e8eb95e5e70033f028d4)
+[Number example](https://www.postman.com/postman/workspace/flows-snippets/flow/6414e8eb95e5e70033f028d4)

 **Boolean** - Shows a true or false value.
 If the value connected to the input isn't true/false or 0/1, it will always display true.
-[Example](https://www.postman.com/postman/workspace/flows-snippets/flow/6414ebb88c4c54003a4ad797)
+[Boolean example](https://www.postman.com/postman/workspace/flows-snippets/flow/6414ebb88c4c54003a4ad797)

 **JSON** - Shows the information connected to the input in JSON format, enabling you to view and select data.
-[Example](https://www.postman.com/postman/workspace/flows-snippets/flow/6414ec507221e9003a7a5384)
+[JSON example](https://www.postman.com/postman/workspace/flows-snippets/flow/6414ec507221e9003a7a5384)

 **Bar Chart** - Shows one or more sets of information connected to the input.
-[Example](https://www.postman.com/postman/workspace/flows-snippets/flow/6411f07120794b0039e76839)
+[Bar chart example](https://www.postman.com/postman/workspace/flows-snippets/flow/6411f07120794b0039e76839)

 **Line Chart** - Shows a line for X and Y coordinates connected to the input.
-[Example](https://www.postman.com/postman/workspace/flows-snippets/flow/641242fd8c4c54003a4ad507)
+[Line chart example](https://www.postman.com/postman/workspace/flows-snippets/flow/641242fd8c4c54003a4ad507)

 **Gauge** - Shows a number when the input is a percent or out of 100.
-[Example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124134c224290033fcb08b)
+[Gauge example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124134c224290033fcb08b)

 **Table** - Shows the connected input as a table with rows and columns.
-[Example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124607c224290033fcb092)
+[Table example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124607c224290033fcb092)

 **Markdown** - Shows the text with all of the Markdown annotations displayed.
-[Example](https://www.postman.com/postman/workspace/flows-snippets/flow/641249577221e9003a7a5107)
+[Markdown example](https://www.postman.com/postman/workspace/flows-snippets/flow/641249577221e9003a7a5107)

 **URL** - Shows a hyperlink to the URL that's connected to the input.
-[Example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124dc8c224290033fcb098)
+[URL example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124dc8c224290033fcb098)

 **Image** - Shows an image from a URL that's connected to the input.
-[Example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124e997221e9003a7a510c)
+[Image example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124e997221e9003a7a510c)

 **Video** - Shows a video from a URL that's connected to the input and enables it to be played.
-[Example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124f65c224290033fcb09b)
+[Video example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124f65c224290033fcb09b)

 **YouTube** - Shows a YouTube video from a URL that's connected to the input and enables it to be played.
-[Example](https://www.postman.com/postman/workspace/flows-snippets/flow/6414ef7bc224290033fcb310)
+[YouTube example](https://www.postman.com/postman/workspace/flows-snippets/flow/6414ef7bc224290033fcb310)